exxeleron/yak/README.md

  - pyreadline 1.7 (required on: windows)

 Required libraries can be installed using [pip](https://pypi.python.org/pypi/pip).
+Execute:

-Execute: `pip install -r requirements.txt`
+`pip install -r requirements.txt` to install dependencies.

 Note that this does not install additional Windows dependencies.